Non-stop flights to Oslo (OSL)

 From Stavanger, you can fly non-stop with Norwegian or SAS (Star Alliance).

 From Stord, the only airline with direct flights is Danish Air.
-This is a seasonal route that starts in December and ends in March.

 From Tromsø, you can fly non-stop with Norwegian or SAS (Star Alliance).